Your First Race Weekend

 Once tech is out of the way, it's a good time to set up your pit stall.
 Get to know your neighbours, you will likely have to coordinate pit stops with them at some point to avoid getting in each other's way.
 Your tools and canopy are generally safe overnight, just keep everything tarped and tied down so it isn’t blown halfway down the pit lane when you get back to it in the morning.
 Saturday can start off a bit hectic, so it's best to have everything staged Friday night.

-Qualifying is followed by a short break to refuel and get the grid in order, then it's time to head on track for a couple of pace laps.
-The pace car will pull off and you're green flag racing.
 A few things to keep in mind when you're out there.
 If you are being passed, the expectation is that you maintain your line, and the passing car is responsible for making a clean and safe pass.
 There is nothing wrong with giving a point-by to let them know you see them coming, but resist the urge to pull off the racing line.
+Also remember that if a car is in your mirrors that wasn't there a minute ago, it is faster than you.
+Driving defensively will only slow both of you down.
+Let them by and see what you can learn by following.
 If you are the passing car, remember that by the end of the race this car will likely not even be on the same lap as you.
 There is no point dive bombing an unsuspecting competitor when you have several more corners over several more hours of racing.

 If your team manages to make it to the end of the race in one piece, and you see the checkered flag, be sure to give the corner workers a thank-you wave on your cool down lap.
 They have been sitting in the elements for over 8 hours so that you can go out and play.
 Likewise, be kind and patient with all of the staff and volunteers.
 You need them to keep showing up or you don’t have a race weekend.
 They are all happy to answer questions, but barking at them because something didn’t go your way isn’t going to help anybody.
 We’re all here to have a good time.